-Discretionary Income Student Loans.
-Discretionary income is the difference between your adjusted gross income and 100 or 150% of the poverty guideline for your family size and state of residence.
+In the context of student loans, discretionary income refers to a formula the U.S. Department of Education uses to calculate how much you can afford to pay each month toward your student loans when entering into an income-driven repayment plan.
+Specifically, the difference between your adjusted gross income and 100 or 150% of the poverty guideline for your family size and state of residence.
 The IBR, PAYE, and ICR Plans use 150% of the poverty guidelines.
 However, the ICR Plan uses 100%.

 Discretionary Income vs. Disposable Income

-While discretionary income is the money left after paying necessary expenses, disposable income is the net income a household or individual has left to invest, save, or spend after income taxes have been deducted from your paycheck.
+Discretionary income is not the same as disposable income.
+Discretionary income is the amount of money left after paying necessary expenses.
+You use it to pay for vacations, trips to the movies, date nights, etc. Disposable income is the net income money a household or individual has left to invest, save, or spend after income taxes have been deducted from your paycheck.

 - Locate your AGI.
 AGI is your adjusted gross income, which is your gross income after eligible deductions.
+It is not your annual income.
 Your AGI is listed on line 11 of the 2019 and 2020 federal income tax returns.

 - Count your family size.
 Your family size includes any child you provide more than 50% for no matter where they live.
-It also includes any adult that lives with you more than 50% of the year and that you provide more than 50% of their support.
+It also consists of any adult that lives with you more than 50% of the year and that you provide more than 50% of their support.

 - Check the poverty line.
-Each year, the Department of Health and Human Services (HHS) releases a federal poverty guideline for the 48 contiguous states and the District of Columbia, and Alaska and Hawaii.
+The Department of Health and Human Services (HHS) releases a federal poverty guideline annually for the 48 contiguous states and the District of Columbia, Alaska, and Hawaii.
 The last two states have a higher cost of living, so the HHS generates a different poverty line for those states.
 The poverty guideline measures the federal poverty level for your family size.

 - Multiply the poverty line by 150%.
 The IBR, PAYE, and REPAYE student loan repayment plans calculate your monthly payment amounts by using 150% of the poverty line for your family size.